exul/keyboards/README.md

 #### Make the PCB reversible
 Now that I had a working version of half my keyboard I wanted to make it reversible.
 This allows me to order one PBC that I can use for both halves.
 Just make it work both ways, easy right?
 Well, let me tell you that it wasn't easy for me.
 But once you unterstand how the keyboard matrix actully works, it becomes mainly a challenge of how to get the routing done.
 Luckily the footprints I used from ergogen already supported reversible PCBs this helped a lot, especially for the sockets and the controller.
 I don't have a step by step guide to describe how to build a reversible PCB since a lot will depend on the components that are used.
 As described above, what helped the most was using footprints (the "building blocks" of the PCB) that are reversible in ergogen.
 If the footprints are reversible then the "Design Rules Checker" in KiCAD can show you what connects you're missing for routing.
+Another change was to cut out a rectangle to support a bigger battery without making the case thicker.
+I don't remember where I got the idea from, but after going through my bookmarks, my inspiration probably was the [Lintilla](https://github.com/ctranstrum/lintilla).

 #### Let's make it more difficult - adding encoders
 But why stop there?
 As part of my research I found boards that had rotary encoders and thought: Nice, those have to be very handy for scrolling or to controle the volume.
 So I decided to add them as well.
 Which meant I had two more problems: